 How to turn vanilla cupcakes into moist chocolate cupcakes

 Easy!
-All you need to do is to replace up to 30% of the total weight of flour with unsweetened cocoa powder and add ¼ teaspoon baking soda to support baking powder.
+All you need to do is to replace up to 30% of the total weight of flour with unsweetened cocoa powder.
 Simply put, use 130g of all-purpose flour and 20g of cocoa powder instead of 150g of flour.
-Don't forget to sift them and whisk them together with baking soda, baking powder, and salt before folding into the egg mixture.
+Don't forget to sift them and whisk them together with baking powder, and salt before folding them into the egg mixture.

-If not decorated, wrap each cupcake in plastic wrap and store them in the fridge for up to 5 days.
+If not decorated, store them in an air-tight container in the fridge for up to 5 days.
 If filled and/or decorated, store in the fridge for up to 3 days in a cake/cupcake box.
 Alternatively, you can place the cupcakes on a plate and cover them with something like a microwave food cover (clean and dry) or cover lightly with plastic wrap on top if you're not scared of damaging your cupcake tops.

 You can only freeze cupcakes that haven't been filled or decorated.
 Wrap each cupcake with plastic wrap and then with a piece of foil and freeze for up to 2 months.